 An engraving tool is used to cut a line into a plate.
 The cut is very cleanly made without any burr and without the slight roughness of acid biting.
 It is difficult and nerve-wracking work that requires precision and patience and the tools must be constantly sharpened.
 The deeper cuts are darker as they hold more ink and as the tools are apt to slip many an error has to be burnished out (rubbed with a metal tool) before proceeding.

 Special expensive tools are used in “rocking” across the plate vertically, horizontally, and both diagonals.
-When the surface is completely scored, which may take a day or so, and then the design image is carefully burnished erasing the scored surface.
-The plate is inked, wiped and printed as in
+When the surface is completely scored, which may take a day or so, the design image is carefully burnished erasing the scored surface.
+The plate is inked, wiped and printed as with an etching.
+The result is a rich velvety black with soft edges to the light image areas.

 A general term for any metal plate process in which an image has been transferred to a metal surface by photographic means.
 A corrosive bath is used to incise the image into the plate before inking and printing.
 Photo-etching is a term alternatively used.